Salema porgy: Biology

-Salema porgies are largely vegetarian; a study in Libya found that sea grass dominated the diet, with algae being the second most important item and crustaceans the third.
+Salema porgies are largely herbivorous; a study in Libya found that sea grass dominated the diet, with algae being the second most important item and crustaceans the third.
 Off Corsica, the seagrass Posidonia oceanica and its epiphytes were found to be the main food of adults while the juveniles were plankton eaters.

 Off South Africa spawning takes place between April and September and there is an annual migration between nursery areas in the Eastern and Western Cape to KwaZulu-Natal.
 This species is a protandrous hermaphrodite.
 In the northern hemisphere, the spawning season in the Canary Islands was found to extend from September to March.
 Off Italy the change from male to female took place between total lengths of 24 and 31 cm and this corresponded to a ages between 3 and 7 years.
 The size when sexual maturity was reached by half of the fish was 19.5 cm, and most of these fishes were males.
 There were two separate spawning seasons in this population one in the spring, running between March and May, and a second in autumn, from the end of September to November.